MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/how-to-specify-the-partition-for-the-form.md

 - csharp
 ---

-# How to: Specify the Partition for the Form
+# How to: Specify the Partition for the Form [AX 2012]

 _**Applies To:** Microsoft Dynamics AX 2012 R3, Microsoft Dynamics AX 2012 R2_